Avocado Trees That Are Cold Hardy To 15 Degrees???

 That said, it's still prudent to protect a young avocado tree from hard freezes, giving it time to mature and harden.
 The more established the root system, the hardier the plant.

-Avocado fruit hanging on an avocado tree
+Avocado fruits hanging on an avocado tree

 Grafted avocados produce fruit in one to two years out of the pot, compared to 8-20 years for seedlings.